fenago/nlp-pytorch/lab_guides/Lab_5.md

 ```

 We then create a list of requirements that our API will use.
-Note that
-when we upload this to Heroku, Heroku will automatically download and
-install all the packages within this list.
 We can do this by typing the
 following:

 ```